Current Policy Priority

 FORCE agrees with the new recommendation but expressed concern that the Task Force does not provide sufficient guidance on identifying men and women who may be at increased risk of CRC due to hereditary/genetic factors.
 The USPSTF mentions that rates of colorectal cancer are higher in certain populations including, “Black adults and persons with a family history of colorectal cancer (even in the absence of any known inherited syndrome such as Lynch syndrome or familial adenomatous polyposis).”
 However, it does not provide information on how to identify people with Lynch or other CRC syndromes; and, it fails to acknowledge that endometrial, ovarian, pancreatic, urothelial and gastric cancers are associated with hereditary CRC syndromes.

-We are asking that the Task Force expand its recommendation by providing information to assist primary care providers in assessing potential hereditary CRC risk in their patients, and referring them for genetic counseling and testing if appropriate.
-FORCE also plans to request that the USPSTF develop guidelines specifically aimed at screening and identifying people who may carry an inherited Lynch syndrome gene mutation.
+We asked that the Task Force expand its recommendation by providing information to assist primary care providers in assessing potential hereditary CRC risk in their patients, and referring them for genetic counseling and testing if appropriate.
+This was followed by our more recent request that the USPSTF develop guidelines specifically aimed at screening and identifying people who may carry an inherited Lynch syndrome gene mutation.

 Read our full comments on the USPSTF Draft Recommendation Statement for Colorectal Cancer Screening.

 3/31/2021 - Expressed support for legislation (S.5355/A.2151) that would establish genetic counseling as a licensed profession in the state of New York.